whatisnuclear/website/reactor_history.md

 <a href="/img/nerva.jpg"><img
 src="/img/blank.png" data-echo="/img/nerva.jpg" alt="The NERVA hydrogen-cooled test from Project Rover, a nuclear rocket" class="img img-fluid center-block" ></a>
-<caption>The NERVA hydrogen-cooled test from Project Rover, a nuclear rocket program (from
+<figcaption>The NERVA hydrogen-cooled test from Project Rover, a nuclear rocket program (from
 <a href="https://permalink.lanl.gov/object/tr?what=info:lanl-repo/lareport/LA-UR-83-5082">The Bradbury Years</a>
-)</caption>
+)</figcaption>
 </figure>
 </div>